 The tomato is the single most popular vegetable that grown in the organic gardening circle.
 Heck, it’s the most popular vegetable grown in the home vegetable garden – period.
+So here’s every basic you need to know about growing tomatoes.

 Here are some of the main points to consider.